Help us improve your experience.

 We recommend that interfaces in an ECMP set be in the same security zone.
 If a flow is rerouted and the rerouted flow uses an interface in a different security zone than the original route, the session is killed.

-To configure ECMP flow-based forwarding on Juniper Networks security devices, first define a load-balancing routing policy by including one or more policy-statement configuration statements at the [edit policy-options] hierarchy level, with the action load-balance per-packet.
+To configure ECMP flow-based forwarding on Juniper Networks security devices, first define a load-balancing routing policy by including one or more policy-statement configuration statements at the [edit policy-options] hierarchy level, with the action load-balance per-flow.
 Then apply the routing policy to routes exported from the routing table to the forwarding table.
 To do this, include the forwarding-table and export configuration statements at the [edit routing-options] hierarchy level.

 ECMP Implementation for Junos OS SRX Series Firewalls and vSRX Virtual Firewall Instances